 Profile

-Letizia Pinoja is a PhD candidate at the International History and Politics Department at the Geneva Graduate Institute.
-She holds a master's degree in International History and Politics from the Geneva Graduate Institute and a Bachelor of Arts in International Relations from the University of Geneva.
-Her doctoral project aims to retrace the colonial history of Swiss chocolate since the late 18th century.
+Letizia Pinoja is a PhD candidate in International History and Politics at the Geneva Graduate Institute.
+She holds a Master’s degree in International History and Politics from the same institution and a Bachelor of Arts in International Relations from the University of Geneva.

 Publications and Works